 Effective Tools For Productive Remote Working

-- Skype for Business – Ensure you have a group set up with your team in it.
+- Skype or Zoom – Ensure you have a group set up with your team in it.
 You can then always see who is online and communicate quickly and effectively.

-- Outlook & Exchange – the integration of Skype & Outlook means you have simply the best way of scheduling meetings, managing your calendar, and connecting to conference calls with a single click.
+- Outlook & Exchange – the integration of Skype & Outlook means you have simply the best way to schedule meetings, manage your calendar, and connect to conference calls with a single click.

-- Microsoft Office – Office is still the king of the corporate working world, I have created thousands of presentations over the years, and it certainly helps to get the message across visually.
-When it comes to Excel, you would not believe how even the largest companies in the world are still basically run on excel.
+- Microsoft Office – Office is still the king of the corporate working world.
+I have created thousands of presentations over the years.
+It certainly helps to get the message across visually.
+When it comes to Excel, you would not believe how even the world’s largest companies are still basically run on excel.